- QUICK! Find a container. We need to Feed the Pumpkin!

 - Construction paper

-Trace the lid of the container on orange paper.
+Step 1: Trace the lid of the container on orange paper.
 Cut it out and glue it to the lid.

-Draw a pumpkin face on the lid but cut out the mouth using the knife (obviously these are steps for an adult, not a child).
+Step 2: Draw a pumpkin face on the lid but cut out the mouth using the knife (obviously these are steps for an adult, not a child).

-TIP: Make the opening for the mouth just big enough for the pom pom balls but not small enough that the balls need a little push to go into the container.
+Tip: Make the opening for the mouth just big enough for the pom pom balls but not small enough that the balls need a little push to go into the container.

 I love an activity like this because my kids will play with it for the entire Halloween season.
 One prep, days of fun.
 The math on that is just fantastic.